Usage

 </script>

-For properties that are arrays, objects, or functions, there is only a JavaScript property, and no corresponding HTML attribute.
+For properties that are arrays, objects, or functions, there is only a JavaScript property; there is no corresponding HTML attribute.
 For example, the <mdui-slider> component's labelFormatter property is a function, which can only be set using JavaScript property:

 <mdui-slider></mdui-slider>